anythingpossible71/clip-my-course-v3-starter/Homepage-Update-Checklist.md

 ## 🎯 **All Changes Completed Successfully!**

 The homepage has been updated according to all specifications:
-- ✅ Logo-only branding
+- ✅ Logo-only branding with correct sizing
 - ✅ "Clip a course" terminology throughout
-- ✅ Updated headline and description
+- ✅ Updated headline with color separation
 - ✅ Simplified hero section
-- ✅ New "How It Works" content
+- ✅ New "How It Works" content with updated descriptions
 - ✅ Updated footer CTA
-- ✅ Consistent red/white/black theme
+- ✅ Complete dark theme conversion
 - ✅ All links point to correct routes